List of The Producers characters: Carmen Ghia

 Carmen Ghia is the partner of Roger De Bris.
 He is played by Andreas Voutsinas in the 1967 film.
 In the 2001 Broadway show The Producers and the 2005 musical film The Producers he is played by Roger Bart.

 The character is named after the Karmann Ghia, marketed from 1955 to 1974 by Volkswagen.
 Carmen Ghia is Roger De Bris' "common-law assistant".
 They are both flamboyantly gay and they love to flounce around their Upper East Side town house.

 Voutsinas was a friend of Brooks' wife Anne Bancroft, who performed with him at The Actors Studio.
 She recommended him for the role of Carmen Ghia feeling his natural Greek accent would contribute to the role's comedy.
 According to Voutsinas, who did Ghia's own make-up, Brooks instructed him to "look like Rasputin and behave like Marilyn Monroe".

-When Bart was given the lead role of Leo Bloom, he said of his old character: "As Carmen Ghia I was a sprinter.
+After playing Carmen in the original company, Bart later transitioned to the lead role of Leo Bloom.
+Looking back on the differences between the two roles, he commented: "As Carmen Ghia I was a sprinter.
 This guy is like a long-distance runner.
 I sometimes think to myself, 'Should I have stayed Carmen?'"